Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Renal symptoms of polycystic kidney disease in adults
+Kidney symptoms of adult polycystic kidney disease

 - Hematuria (micro- or macrohematuria).